Ymddiheurwn, nid yw’r testun ar gael yn y Gymraeg ar hyn o bryd

 To apply :

-Knowledge Economy Skills Scholarships East (KESS 2 East) is a pan-Wales higher level skills initiative led by Bangor University on behalf of the HE sector in Wales.
-It is part funded by the Welsh Government’s European Social Fund (ESF) convergence programme for East Wales.
+Knowledge Economy Skills Scholarships (KESS 2) is a pan-Wales higher level skills initiative led by Bangor University on behalf of the HE Sector in Wales.
+I t is part funded by the Welsh Government’s European Social Fund (ESF) Convergence Programme for West Wales and the Valleys.

 Due to ESF funding, eligibility restrictions apply to this scholarship.
-To be eligible, the successful candidate will need to be resident in East Wales on University registration, and must have the right to work in the region on qualification.
+To be eligible, the successful candidate will need to be resident in the Convergence Area of Wales on University registration, and must have the right to work in the region on qualification.